 Planning a trip to Vancouver soon?
 Discover some of the best places to eat, drink and party with my lovely friend Kerry!
 I met this amazing lady when she joined the erotic book club I ran in London many moons ago.
 Since then, she’s become one of Vancouver’s most fabulous residents and is here to impart her wisdom about the city below.
 Lucky you.
+If you’re keen to experience Vancouver like a local, check out all of Kerry’s tips on my city map here.

 I moved to Vancouver on a whim 5 years ago, having never been there before.
 I didn’t know what to expect, other than I heard there were bears and the people were good looking and polite (like the Mountie in the TV show Due South).
 Thankfully, all of these 3 things are true, although bears are not as common a sight as I thought.